Jelly bean rule

 The "jelly bean rule" is a rule put forth by the U.S. Food and Drug Administration (FDA) on May 19, 1994.

 It says that just because foods are low in fat, cholesterol, and sodium, they cannot claim to be "healthy" unless they contain at least 10 percent of the Daily Value (DV) of: vitamin A, vitamin C, calcium, protein, fiber, or iron.
 The FDA also made a policy that companies could not fortify foods with the sole intent of making that claim.

 History

 The Nutrition Labeling and Education Act (NLEA) is a United States Federal law that was signed in 1990.
 This law regulates nutrition labeling and nutrient content claims on foods regulated by the FDA.
 In 1993, health claim regulations were implemented to the NLEA.
-According to the NLEA, under 21 CFR §101.8, the general criteria that all health claims had to meet were:
+According to the NLEA, under 21 CFR §101.14(e)(6), the general criteria that all health claims had to meet were: